nuuuwan/news_lk3_data/README.md

 *2025-07-22 09:39:00* · [`adaderanalk`](https://www.adaderana.lk/news/110715/committee-of-inquiry-finds-igp-deshabandhu-tennakoon-guilty-of-all-allegations-recommends-his-removal-) · `en`

-The Committee of Inquiry appointed to investigate and report its findings on Inspector General of Police Deshabandhu Tennakoon in respect of acts of gross abuse of power has found him guilty of all allegations leveled against the IGP.
+The Committee of Inquiry appointed to investigate and report its findings on Inspector General of Police Deshabandhu Tennakoon in respect of acts of gross abuse of power, has found him guilty of all allegations leveled against the IGP.

-Speaker of House Dr. Jagath Wickramaratne confirmed that he has received the report of the committee which has recommended the removal of Deshabandhu Tennakoon from the post of IGP.
+At the commencement of today’s (22) Parliament proceedings, Speaker of House Dr. Jagath Wickramaratne confirmed that he has received the full report of the Committee of Inquiry which has recommended the removal of Deshabandhu Tennakoon from the post of IGP.

-The Committee of Inquiry was chaired by Supreme Court Judge P.P.
-Surasena and consisted of Justice W. M. N. P. Iddawala and E. W. M. Lalith Ekanayake, Chairman, National Police Commission (Ex-officio).
+The Speaker announcing the findings noted that the committee has unanimously found guilty of all charges brought against IGP Deshabandhu Tennakoon under section 8(2) of the Removal of Officers (Procedure) Act, No. 5 of 2002.

+Speaker Dr. Jagath Wickramaratne also noted that it is a historic occasion, since this is the first time in the constitutional process of Sri Lanka that a Committee of Inquiry of this nature has recommended the removal of an IGP from the post.

 ...